 Transitional ProgramsThere is no one road on the journey out of homelessness — different situations, challenges and life stages require specialized resources.
-Pine Street offers distinct transitional programs for elderly guests, working men and women, pregnant women and individuals working to overcome addiction.
+Pine Street offers distinct transitional programs for working men and women, pregnant women and individuals working to overcome addiction.

 WORKING MEN’S AND WOMEN’S PROGRAMsThe Working Men’s and Women’s Programs provide transitional housing for individuals who are employed either part- or full-time and saving a percentage of their earnings to eventually access permanent housing.
 Those accepted in the program agree to maintain sobriety, open a bank account to save for an apartment and meet with a counselor weekly.
 Employment assistance and support groups are offered on-site.